Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Viewing Angle Effects

 \section{Viewing Angle Effects}

 In Section~\ref{sec:doppler}, we studied the distributions of Dopplershifts when looking at the loop from the top.
-We now study the distributions when the observer's direction is making an angle of 20$^\circ$, 45$^\circ$ and 70$^\circ$ with respect to the vertical direction.
-In Figures~\ref{fig:distr_angle20}, ~\ref{fig:distr_angle45} and~\ref{fig:distr_angle70}, we plot the Dopplershifts distributions for the ten selected spectral lines.
+We now study the distributions when the observer's direction is making an angle of 20$^\circ$, 45$^\circ$ and 70$^\circ$ with respect to the vertical direction (see Figure~\ref{fig:setuploop}).
+In Figures~\ref{fig:distr_angle20}, ~\ref{fig:distr_angle45} and~\ref{fig:distr_angle70}, we plot the Dopplershifts statistical distributions for the ten selected spectral lines (see Table~\ref{tab:lines}).